Madison Metropolitan School District: History

 The first public school in Madison held classes in 1838 in a room of the home of Isaac H. Palmer, with schoolteacher Louisa Brayton.
 The school district was recognized by the territorial government in December 1841.

 Following the incorporation of the city of Madison in 1846, a board of education was organized and the first superintendent was chosen: Damon Kilgore, a teacher who had begun teaching in Madison two years earlier.

 First high school

-According to the Dane County Historical Society, the county’s first public high school (Madison Central High School (Wisconsin)) began in 1853 in the basement of a Methodist Church, with 90 students and just one teacher.
+According to the Dane County Historical Society, the county's first public high school (Madison Central High) began in 1853 in the basement of a Methodist Church, with 90 students and just one teacher.
 In ensuing years, it had several names, starting as Madison High School, with graduates including noted architect Frank Lloyd Wright.
 Then in 1922 it was renamed as Madison Central High School after a new school -- Madison East High School—became the city's second high school.
 Noted artist Georgia O'Keeffe attended Central High School.
 In 1965, the name was changed to Central-University High School until its closure in 1969.